-- While exempt corporations are not required to file franchise or income tax returns, they are required to comply with sec.
+- Comply with sec.
 71.64, relative to withholding and remitting income tax from the wages of employees.

-Form 1943, with the Department of Safety and Professional Services.
+Form 1943, with the Department of Financial Institutions, Division of Corporate and Consumer Services.

-- For additional information, you may refer to the following sources:
+- For additional information, you may refer to Charitable organization registration and reporting.

 What are the filing requirements for a Wisconsin Homeowners Association?

-Should there be a filing requirement, Wisconsin does not recognize the special status afforded to a homeowners association under sec.
-528 of the federal Internal Revenue Code.
+Federal Form 1120H allows a homeowner's association not qualifying as a nonprofit organization to exclude exempt function income from federal gross income in accordance with an election available under sec.
+528, IRC.
 Section 71.26(3)(p), Wis.
 Stats., excludes sec.
-528, IRC, and provides that for Wisconsin purposes, a homeowners association is either exempt under 71.26(1)(a) or treated as a regular corporation.
+528, IRC, and provides that for Wisconsin purposes, a homeowner's association is either exempt from taxation under sec.
+71.26(1)(a), Wis.
+Stats., or taxed as a regular corporation.

 Where do I file my Wisconsin returns?

 Corporate returns are required to be filed electronically unless an approved electronic waiver is received from the department.
 Paper filed returns that do not have an electronic filing waiver attached will be returned.
-More information is available from the department's web page at
+Also see sec.

 What is the deadline for filing my Wisconsin return?